Bulahdelah, New South Wales: Geography

 The town is situated 235 km north of Sydney along the eastern and northern banks of the Myall River, approximately 480 m east of the confluence of the Myall and Crawford rivers.
 The eastern sector of the township is built on the foot of the Alum Mountain.
 Leading into the town from the south is the Bulahdelah Bridge that opened in November 1969 which formed part of the Pacific Highway until the town was bypassed in 2013.

 History

-The 292 m mountain on which the south-eastern sector of the township is built was first named by the Aboriginal people of the area, the Worimi.
-They called their mountain "Boolah Dillah" (meaning: the Great Rock).
-In 1818 John Oxley, a crown surveyor, added the word "Mountain" to its original name.
-The mountain is widely known by its long-term nickname, "the Alum Mountain", but is officially registered as Bulahdelah Mountain.
+The name Bulahdelah ("Boolah Dillah", meaning the Great Rock), is the local Worimi Aboriginal people’s name for the 292 m mountain, on which the south-eastern sector of the township is built.
+The official name of the mountain is Bulahdelah Mountain, since 1818 when crown surveyor John Oxley added the word Mountain, but it is commonly known as "the Alum Mountain".

-After the discovery of alunite on the mountain, the mountain was mined from 1878 to 1927, and was managed by the Department of Mining from 1897 onwards.
-A refinery "The Alum Works" was created to facilitate the extraction of alum from the mined alunite.
-Another period of mining was then again from 1934 to 1952.
-Decreasing profitability meant mining had ceased by 1952 and in 1979 NSW State Forests took over management of the mountain.
+Alunite was discovered on the mountain and mined from 1878 to 1927, managed by the Department of Mining from 1897.
+A refinery, "The Alum Works", was built to extract alum from the alunite.
+The mine was operated again, from 1934 to 1952.
+Due to decreasing profitability, mining ceased by 1952 and, in 1979, NSW State Forests took over management of the mountain.